idaholab/moose/modules/solid_mechanics/doc/content/modules/solid_mechanics/Strains.md

 \end{aligned}
 \end{equation}

-In tensor mechanics, there are two decomposition options to obtain the strain increment:
+In solid mechanics, there are two decomposition options to obtain the strain increment:
 TaylorExpansion and EigenSolution, with the default set to TaylorExpansion.
 See the [ComputeFiniteStrain](/ComputeFiniteStrain.md) for a description of both decomposition options.